ihdyo/SmartHome/README.md

-Known Bug:
+Bug:
-- Languages settings will not persist when apps restarted
+- Language settings did not persist when the app is restarted.
+- Rapid changes in rooms/lamps may result in errors or inconsistent data.

 TODO:
-- Implement Push Notification
+- Implement Push Notifications.
-- Implement Subscribe Newsletter
+- Implement Subscribe to Newsletter.
-- Smoothen the animation and transition
+- Smoothen the animation and transitions.

+Miscellaneous:
+- Lamp Schedule is only a representation in Android-side programming; it should be on the IoT side.